 You can apply to Second Career if you:

 - are laid off or have been laid off since January 2005

 - are unemployed or working an interim job

 - are choosing to retrain for a career that is in demand

-Several factors are considered when the Ministry of Advanced Education and Skills Development determines who will receive funding.
+Several factors are considered when the Ministry of Training Colleges and Universities determines who will receive funding.

 The following are all important components that applicants must identify, research and demonstrate as part of their application process.
-Once their application is completed, their employment advisor will submit it to the Ministry of Advanced Education and Skills Development for review and approval.
+Once their application is completed, their employment advisor will submit it to the Ministry of Training Colleges and Universities for review and approval.

 - Active job search